 Smart phones, smart workplaces

 Almost all garment workers in Asia now own a mobile phone.
-Better Work programme is finding ways of using this technology to deliver important information
+The Better Work programme is finding ways of using this technology to deliver important information on labour rights.

 “We just transferred information about work to each other like that, person by person,” said 27-year-old Sopheak.
 “Or, there are announcements that get posted to the wall at the factory.
 But we don’t have time to go stand and read it.”